tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 [magical R incantations](/!/r-spells-for-data-wizards) even though they know that [R is completely insensible](https://stat.ethz.ch/pipermail/r-help/2010-September/252618.html).

+#### People already know Excel.
 Getting back to Socrata, I suspect that people are using the Socrata data to some degree but that they're downloading the dataset manually analyzing it in Excel.
-(And it would be cool to test this suspicion, but I haven't yet come up with a good way of doing that.)

 If this is what is happening, it would be really cool to have stronger integrations between Excel and Socrata.
 Currently, you just download a view in Excel format and then open it.
 What if there were an Excel macro that would synchronize a table in Excel with a view in Socrata?
 Or a plugin that would let you upload reports from Excel back to Socrata?

+Before you get excited, note that I don't really have any idea of whether this is what's happening.
+It would be cool to test this suspicion, but I haven't yet come up with a good way of doing that.

 ### Maintaining the openness of data
 If people are analyzing open data in Excel and then disseminating the findings as